blaenk/wp-recaptcha/readme.txt

 * If turn on XHTML 1.0 Compliance you and your users will need to have Javascript enabled to see and complete the reCAPTCHA form
 * Your theme must have a `do_action('comment_form', $post->ID);` call right before the end of your form (*Right before the closing form tag*).
 Most themes do.

+== ChangeLog ==

+**Version 2.8.6**
+* Administration interface is now integrated with 2.5's look and feel.
+Thanks to [Jeremy Clarke](http://simianuprising.com/ "Jeremy Clarke").
+* Users can now have more control over who sees the reCAPTCHA form and who can see emails in their true form (If MailHide is enabled).
+Thanks to [Jeremy Clarke](http://simianuprising.com/ "Jeremy Clarke").
+* Fixed a very stupid (**One character deal**) fatal error on most Windows Servers which don't support short tags.
+I'm speaking of the so called 'Unexpected $end' error.

 == Frequently Asked Questions ==

 = Aren't you increasing the time users spend solving CAPTCHAs by requiring them to type two words instead of one? =